Hamburger

 Nationals of the European Economic Area (EEA) and Switzerland have the right to work in Luxembourg.

 Third-country nationals who want to reside in Luxembourg with a view to working for more than 3 months must apply for a residence permit with authorization to work.
 The application must be approved by the Immigration Directorate before entering Luxembourg.
-However, a third-country national who is the spouse, registered partner or child of a citizen of the European Economic Area (EEA) and Switzerland already working in Luxembourg does not require a work permit.
+However, a 3rd-country national who is the spouse, registered partner or child of a citizen of the European Economic Area (EEA) and Switzerland already working in Luxembourg does not require a work permit.
 A work permit exemption must be requested.

 Malaysia